 A true community partnership, RespectFEST is spearheaded by the Social Planning Council of the North Okanagan, the Allan Brooks Nature Centre, and the Downtown Vernon Association.

-The concept of RespectFest 2017 is to build on other local projects/initiatives that celebrate diversity and multiculturalism and to provide opportunities to learn more about First Nation history that predates confederation; acknowledging a history that goes back millenniums.
+RespectFEST 2017 is building on other local projects and initiatives that celebrate diversity and multiculturalism and provide opportunities to learn more about First Nation history that predates confederation; acknowledging a history that goes back millenniums.